sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 ---

+## Upwork cover letter pitch

+Hello!
+I'm a front-end heavy developer with 5 years of experience using React, TypeScript and Next.js.
+I have experience in mobile-first design and have worked on many mobile-friendly SEO-focused websites.
+I always strive to write maintainable and performant code.

+Some of my notable achievements include:

+- Collaborating with a team of 4 to launch 2 accessible, responsive websites with light/dark themes in 1 week, achieving a 100% Lighthouse score with optimized SEO and accessibility.
+- Creating UI component library following a design system and documenting it on Storybook.
+- Communicated with clients to develop and document website requirements in an agile environment.
+- Leading a team of 4 front-end developers in developing a front-end monorepo architecture with 2 apps and 5 independent libraries for Calqulate.
+- Enhancing developer experience by developing a proprietary types SDK for API type safety in TypeScript.
+- Launching 2 responsive, accessible SEO-focused websites for BMW Foundation and TwentyThirty, increasing the reach to thousands of organic monthly users.
+- Building back-end API with Express.js and Firebase for authentication, file uploads, and emails for an educational platform.
+- Conducting system analysis, designing and implementing eCommerce website.

+---

 ## Achievements/Recent achievement

 I led a team of 4 front-end developers in the process of creating and maintaining features while setting clear design system standards for the design team to follow.